Thomas Meilleur-Giguère: Pacific FC

 On January 21, 2020, Meilleur-Giguère signed with Canadian Premier League side Pacific FC.
 He made his debut on August 15 against the HFX Wanderers.
 In January 2022, Pacific announced they had re-signed Meilleur-Giguère to a multi-year contract.

+HFX Wanderers

+On December 4, 2024, Meilleur-Giguère signed a two-year contract with HFX Wanderers.

 International career

 Meilleur-Giguère was called to numerous Canadian U-18 in 2014 and 2015.
 On March 17, 2016, he was called up to the Canada U20 squad in their two games against England.
 In August 2016, he was called up to the U-20 team for a pair of friendlies against Costa Rica Meilleur-Giguère was nominated for Canada's U-20 player of the year in 2016.
 In February 2017, Meilleur-Giguère was named to Canada's roster for the 2017 CONCACAF U-20 Championship Meilleur-Giguère was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
 He was named to the final squad ahead of the rescheduled tournament in March 2021, but eventually pulled out due to an injury suffered in training.